kununu/testing-bundle/README.md

 Then the fixtures can be loaded running:

 ```
-php bin/console kununu_testing:load_fixtures:connections:default
+php bin/console kununu_testing:load_fixtures:connections:default --append
 ```

-If `--append` is not
+If `--append` option is not used, then the database will be truncated.
+A prompt appears to confirm database truncation.

 ### Elasticsearch Fixtures